Lectionary Bible Studies and Sermons

 v7-8.
 Paul goes on to express how he is uplifted by this good news.
 In the midst of his troubles, this positive news gives him renewed strength.

 v9.
 Paul rejoices at what has happened, but it is a joy which is focused on God.
-The Lord has done his work and Paul is driven to respond in thanksgiving.
+The Lord has done his work and Paul is driven to respond with thanksgiving.

 v10.
 This joy prompts Paul to pray for the church.
-"Night and day" he does this.
-That is, he continues in prayer for them, constantly bringing them before the Lord.
+"Night and day" he does this; he continually prays for them, constantly bringing them before the Lord.
 He asks that he might again see them to "supply what is lacking in (their) faith."
 He desires to exercise a continuing ministry with them, remedying any defects that may still exist in their Christian life.

 v11.
 First, Paul prays that God will "clear the way" for him to come and minister to the Thessalonians.
-Paul is asking God to clear away the obstacles that frustrate his ministry toward this new church.
+Paul is asking God to clear away any obstacles that may frustrate the exercise of his ministry toward this new church.

 v12.
-He prays that they may love one another.
-This is the great command of Christ for his disciples and as such is clearly a prayer according to the will of God.
+He goes on to pray that they may love one another.
+This is the great command of Christ to his disciples and as such is clearly a prayer according to the will of God.
 Paul prays that their compassion for each other will increase, and not just for each other, but for the wider Christian fellowship.

 A Three Point Prayer

 I remember as a young child I got into trouble from my mother.
 My punishment was to have no bonfire night and no firecrackers.
 I was heartbroken.
 So what I did was to turn on the radio and listen to a church service on Sunday morning; and did I pray!
 Yes! my mother relented.
 So did God make her relent, or did she give in because she saw I was heartbroken?
-The truth is, mum was a softie.
+Thankfully, my mother was a softie.

 It's not that God doesn't care for a little bloke and his firecrackers, it's just that God has never promised to overrule parental discipline, nor overrule all the other nasties we face in life.
 The trick with prayer is to extract from the scriptures those things God has promised to give us when we ask.
 In our passage for study, the apostle Paul gives us three prayer points.
 Although he prays these things for the Thessalonian church, they are based on promises that apply to all of us.